d3/d3-random/README.md

 <a name="exponential" href="#exponential">#</a> <b>exponential</b>(<i>lambda</i>)

-Returns a function for generating random numbers with an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) with a mean of `1/lambda`.
-Equivalent of intervals in a [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process).

-Example: `exponential(1/40)` will generate random times for a Poisson random event that occurs an average of once every 40 units of time.
+Returns a function for generating random numbers with an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) with the rate *lambda*; equivalent to time between events in a [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process) with a mean of 1 / *lambda*.
+For example, exponential(1/40) generates random times between events where, on average, one event occurs every 40 units of time.

 ## Changes from D3 3.x:

 * Added a [uniform](#uniform) random number generator.

+* Added an [exponential](#exponential) random number generator.